knrdl/docker-socket-protector/README.md

 with RBAC controls for standalone and Swarm based Docker hosts.
-Portainer requires access to both disruptive and destructive API calls and two profiles are provided for a standalone Portainer instance; one profile is read-only `portainer-ro`, while the other has write `portainer-rw` access.
+Portainer requires access to both disruptive and destructive API calls and two profiles are provided for a standalone Portainer instance; one profile is read-only `portainer-ro`, while the other has write access `portainer-rw`.

 ```yaml
 version: '3.9'